hintmedia/railsdock/README.md

 ## Installation

+_This gem depends

 Install the gem:

     $ gem install railsdock

+## Usage

 Navigate to your project directory:

     $ cd /path/to/my/app

-And then execute:
+Then run:

+    ```bash
-    $ railsdock
+    railsdock

-## Usage
+    ```

-The gem will walk you through configuring Docker by asking questions about your environment.
+The gem will then walk you through configuring Docker by asking questions about your environment.

 ## Development